jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 If you take a look at the source code in the `Lab08_Lighting/source` folder you will notice that in addition to the classes introduced in previous labs (Texture, Shader and Camera) we have an addition class called Model which is defined in the `model.hpp` and `model.cpp` files.
 The Model class has been written so that we can load the vertex and texture co-ordinates from external files rather than having to define these in our code.
 Take a look at the `main.cpp` file where the following Model class methods have been called:

 - `Model teapot("../objects/teapot.obj)` - this is the constructor for the Model class and creates an object called `teapot`, loads the vertex co-ordinates, texture co-ordinates and vertex normals from an .obj file (see below) and creates the VAO and relevant buffers.
-- `teapot.addTexture("../objects/crate", "diffuse");` - this method loads the crate texture (not used here but shown to give you an example).
+- `teapot.addTexture("../objects/blue.bmp", "diffuse");` - this method loads a texture map called `blue.bmp` and sets its type to `diffuse`.
+The texture loader now uses a library so our textures no longer have to be bitmaps.
-- `teapot.draw(shaderID)` - this method binds the objects buffers and instructs OpenGL to draw the model.
+- `teapot.draw(shaderID)` - this method binds the objects buffers and textures and instructs OpenGL to draw the model.
-- `teapt.deleteBuffers()` - this method deletes all of the buffers created by the constructor.

 ### Wavefront (.obj) files